 The people you want (and need) to connect with you will be much more likely to accept, if you take a little time to craft a personalized message.

-6. Share updates regularly and support other people’s updates.
+6. Share updates regularly and support other people’s posts.

 A powerful tool that most people don’t use on LinkedIn is the ability to “share (or post) updates”.
 You’ve probably seen other people’s updates in your LinkedIn stream when you first log on.

 Take a look at those updates to get ideas for your own updates.
-Click on “Home” in the menu at the top of your profile and fill in your update where it says (as of this writing) “Share an article, photo, video or idea”.
+Click on “Home” in the menu at the top of your profile and fill in your update where it says (as of this writing) “Start a post”.

 A few things you should do to help boost brand evangelism and keep your brand top-of-mind: